HadasVardi/TelegramBot/README.md

 ## Usage

-- Start the bot on the Telegram app by running `/start`
+- Connect to the bot by open the Telegram app on your mobile device or use the desktop version.
+- In the Telegram app, use the search bar at the top to search for the bot's username, which is called 'TellChuckNorrisJokesBot'.
+- Once you have found the bot in the search results, click on its username.
+  This will open the bot's profile.
+- Click the "Start" button at the bottom of the screen to initiate a conversation with the bot.
-- Set a language by using the following text in the bot chat "set language [language]"
+- Set a language by using the following text in the bot chat "set language [language]".
-- Choose a joke number by typing a number in range 1-101
+- Choose a joke number by typing a number in range 1-101.

 ## Commands